g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p5.md

 ./img-proc  1584.74s user 11.74s system 1008% cpu 2:38.37 total
 ```

 Oops, it didn't get any better!
 But we can see that the CPU time came down from 1058% to 1008% so that counts I guess?
+Well we tried our best :) Let me know how I can make this better.

+We end this section here realizing that we have made a task which took around 20 minutes in its serial version faster by almost 7 times just by implementing channels and decreasing redundant memory allocations.

+## **Conclusion**

+Hope you enjoyed the full exercise and how we tried optimising it.

+Please reach out to me via email(or any social media linked down below) if you think I haven’t covered something which you consider important.

+Thank you 😁